Elata-Biosciences/Elata-Apps/EEG_CONTROL_README.md

 ### "Paddle not moving"

-1. Make sure you've opened the game in your browser at the correct room URL
+1. Make sure you've opened the game in your browser at the correct room URL (e.g., http://localhost:3000/pongo/brain-room)
-2. Check the console output - you should see `[EEG] Joined room 'eeg-control' as left paddle`
+2. Check the EEG controller output - you should see `Joined room 'brain-room'` (or your room)
-3. Verify predictions are being received - you should see `[EEG] → left (y=0.20)` messages
+3. Verify predictions are being received - you should see messages like `[EEG] -> P1 left (x=0.20)`

 ### Testing the connection